nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [devtron.ai: Troubleshoot: Pod Crashloopbackoff](https://devtron.ai/blog/troubleshoot_crashloopbackoff_pod/)
 - [erkanerol.github.io: I wish pods were fully restartable](https://erkanerol.github.io/post/restartable-pods/) Why are Pod not fully restartable in Kubernetes?
 Why is Kubernetes not restarting the Pod in **CrashLoopBackOff**?
 - [pauldally.medium.com: Why Leaving Pods in CrashLoopBackOff Can Have a Bigger Impact Than You Might Think](https://pauldally.medium.com/why-leaving-pods-in-crashloopbackoff-can-have-a-bigger-impact-than-you-might-think-c0d3dbd067a)
+- [sysdig.com: What is Kubernetes CrashLoopBackOff?
+And how to fix it](https://sysdig.com/blog/debug-kubernetes-crashloopbackoff/) CrashLoopBackOff is a Kubernetes state representing a restart loop that is happening in a Pod: a container in the Pod is started but crashes and is then restarted over and over again.
+Learn what it is and how to fix it in this article

 ## Failed to Create Pod Sandbox